DigiNode-Tools/diginode-tools/README.md

    + Fast!
 The entire DigiNode Setup takes only a few minutes.
    + Automatically checks your system hardware and OS are compatible, and that there is sufficient disk space and memory.
    + Checks for swap file, and helps create one on low memory devices.
-   + Prompts you to run a mainnet or testnet DigiByte Node.
+   + Prompts you to run a mainnet or testnet DigiByte Node, or a Dual Node - run both simultaneously on the same system!
    + Creates or updates the digibyte.conf settings file with optimal settings.
    + Creates system services (systemd or upstart) to ensure your DigiByte Node and DigiAsset Node are kept running 24/7, even after a reboot.
    + Automatically configures your DigiAsset Node with your RPC credentials, ensuring your DigiAsset Node can connect to your DigiByte wallet.
 (No manual configuration required.)
 - Quickly and easilly upgrade your DigiByte and DigiAssets Node software to the latest release.
 - Optionally, install a pre-release version of DigiByte Core (See [Advanced Features](GETSTARTED.md#advanced-features).)
-- Set up a DigiByte mainnet node, testnode node, ot a Dual Node (mainnet and testnet side-by-side)
-- Easilly downgrade DigiByte Core pre-release back to the release version, if needed.
+Easilly downgrade DigiByte Core pre-release back to the release version, if needed.
 - Option to create a 'digibyte' user and set system hostname to 'diginode'.
 - Option to enable zeroconf networking (Bonjour) so you can access your node at http://diginode.local:8090 - i.e. no need to remember the IP address.
 - Option to install a custom DiigNode MOTD (Message of the Day).
 This is displayed whenever you connect to your DigiNode via the terminal and reminds you of the commands to run it.
 - Unattended Install mode - install can be pre-configured to run without any prompts.
 Great for batch setups.
-- Includes DigiNode Status Monitor, a powerful dashboard for monitoring the status of your DigiNode.
-(More info [below](#about-diginode-status-monitor).)
+- Includes DigiNode Dashboard, a powerful dashboard for monitoring the status of your DigiNode.
+(More info [below](#about-diginode-dashboard).)

 Go [here](GETSTARTED.md) to get started setting up your DigiNode.
 Once installed, DigiNode Setup can be run from the command line by entering: ```diginode-setup```